Wole Oladiyun

-Wole Oladiyun (born April 2, 1959) is a Nigerian clergyman, author, businessman, engineer and the founder/senior pastor of Christ Living Spring Apostolic Ministry (CLAM).
+Wole Oladiyun (born April 2, 1959) is a Nigerian clergyman.
+He is the founder and senior pastor of Christ Living Spring Apostolic Ministry.

 Early life and education

-Pastor Oladiyun was born on the 2nd of April, 1959 in Ile Oluji in Ondo State, Nigeria.
+Oladiyun was born on April 2, 1959 in Ile Oluji in Ondo State, Nigeria.
 His parents were members of the clergy with his father an elder and his mother a deaconess at Christ Apostolic Church.
 He studied engineering at the University of Ife.
 He has an MBA from the Netherland Business School, Holland.

-Career

-After his graduation from the University of Ife, Pastor Oladiyun ventured into business by selling motor spare parts, chemicals and wood despite his initial desire to become a policeman.
+After his graduation from the University of Ife, Oladiyun ventured into business by selling motor spare parts, chemicals and wood, despite his initial desire to become a policeman.

 Ministry

-Pastor Oladiyun attended the Latter Rain Bible School, in Lagos.
+Oladiyun attended the Latter Rain Bible School in Lagos.
 He also passed through Deeper Life Bible Church.
-At Faith Family Bible Church, Ojodu, Lagos, he submitted himself as the assistant pastor to Rev. (Dr.) D. K. Aboderin.
+At Faith Family Bible Church, Ojodu, Lagos, he submitted himself as the assistant pastor to Reverend Aboderin.
 He considers Pastor Matthew Ashimolowo as his mentor in ministry.

 Personal life

-Pastor Oladiyun got married in 1990 to Bukola Oladiyun (a pastor in his ministry). they have four children together with 3 grandchildren.
+Oladiyun married Bukola Oladiyun, a pastor in his ministry, in 1990.
+They have four children and three grandchildren.